Black Throat Monitor

 Training Milestones for Black Throat Monitor

-Successful training for Black Throat Monitor respects this species's advanced trainability profile and natural intelligent tendencies.
+The Black Throat Monitor's training curve tracks the breed's actual learning profile more than any trainer's method, which typically shows as advanced trainability and intelligent tendencies.
 Weeks one through four: focus on establishing trust and learning your Black Throat Monitor's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Black Throat Monitor's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources